/etc/init.d/alfred restart /etc/init.d/alfred: waiting 30 secs for br-pub address... /etc/init.d/alfred: starting alfred /etc/init.d/alfred: starting batadv-vis can't connect to unix socket: Connection refused

 Manually changing the bridge mac address to match the link-local address allows alfred to start.
 Also /etc/init.d/network restart ; /etc/init.d/alfred/restart sometimes works.
 Maybe alfred shouldn't assume it can compute the expected link-local address from the mac address.

-#2 Updated by Simon Wunderlich almost 3 years ago
+Updated by Simon Wunderlich about 3 years ago

 Yes, we expect that the IPv6 link local address matches the interfaces MAC - many assumptions within alfred are built on that fact.

 I'm not sure if this is actually in a standard, but all my boxes work like that.
 If more recent LEDE builds don't do that any more, I would expect a bug in LEDE here.